Cubital Tunnel Syndrome

-- Nerve conduction study measures the speed of the nerve signals running through the ulnar nerve
+- The nerve conduction study measures the speed of the nerve signals running through the ulnar nerve.

 - Rest: stopping the activity that is causing the symptoms

-- PT/OT to resolve impairments and return patient to function
+- PT/OT to resolve impairments and return the patient to function

 - Medications to decrease inflammation